GPurgatorio/Master-Computer-Science-ICT/README.md

 ### Oversubscription

-Another factor to keep in mind when designing your fabric is the oversubscription ratio.
-In a leaf-spine design, this oversubscription is measured as the ratio of downlink ports (to servers/storage) to uplink ports (to spine switches).
+Another factor to keep in mind when designing your fabric is the **oversubscription ratio**.
+In a leaf-spine design, this oversubscription is measured as the **ratio of downlink ports** (to servers/storage) **to uplink ports** (to spine switches).
 If you have 20 servers each connected with 10Gbps links and 4 10Gbps uplinks to your spine switches, you have a 5:1 oversubscription ratio (200Gbps/40Gbps).
 Significant increases in the use of multi-core CPUs, server virtualization, flash storage, Big Data and cloud computing have driven the requirement for modern networks to have lower oversubscription.
-Current modern network designs have oversubscription ratios of 3:1 or less.
+Current **modern network designs** have oversubscription ratios of **3:1** or less.

-A degree that is considered acceptable is **2.5**.
-But is it possible to achieve a degree of oversubscription equal to 1?
+Is it possible to achieve a degree of oversubscription equal to 1?
 Yes, and it is possible by just linking half the ports upwards and half down.
 This is the basis of the full fat tree.

-### Some consideation about numbers
+### Some considerations about numbers
 <details>
   <summary>
     Click to show or hide